northpolesec/santa/docs/deployment/migration.md

 # Migrating from Google Santa to NPS Santa

 ## Overview
-This guide outlines the migration process from Google Santa to NPS Santa, designed to ensure a smooth transition with zero security coverage gaps.
+This guide outlines the migration process from Google Santa to NPS Santa, designed to ensure a smooth transition with minimal security coverage gaps.

 If you are not currently running Google Santa, you can skip this doc and go straight to [Getting Started](getting-started.md).